Unity-Technologies/UIElementsUniteCPH2019RuntimeDemo/README.md

 * All sample assets are in: `Assets/DemoUI`
 * To open demo scene, open: `Assets/MainDemo.unity`
 * All UI logic in: `Assets/Tanks/Scripts/Managers/GameManager.cs`

+## Runtime

+Runtime support for UIElements is still in development.
+This project has an earlier version embedded, inside the `Assets/UIRuntime` folder.
+This implementation provides the **Panel Renderer** component which can be used to display UIElements and capture UI events in the Game view.